kionell/osu-parsers/README.md

 // Create a new osu!catch ruleset.
 const ruleset = new CatchRuleset();

-// This will create a new copy of a beatmap with applied osu!catch ruleset.
+// This will create a new shallow copy of a beatmap with applied osu!catch ruleset.
 // This method implicitly applies mod combination of 0. const catchWithNoMod = ruleset.applyToBeatmap(parsed);